Angel Lite Elder Care in Oroville, CA

 • pro They are amazing people and they are so kind.

-• pro The staff at Angel Lite would go above and beyond to ensure he was always cared for.
+• pro The staff at Angel Lite go above and beyond to ensure residents are cared for.

-• pro They helped reduce over-prescribed medications to reasonable levels, enabling real conversations.
+• pro They strive to reduce over-prescribed medications to reasonable levels, enabling real conversations.

-• pro The staff were helpful in allowing the family to be with him in his final hours.
+• pro The staff are helpful in allowing families time with their loved ones in their final hours.

-• pro It was the place their father wanted to spend his last days.
+• pro This was the place the father wanted to spend his last days.

 Cons

-• pro The facility is not set up for ambulatory care and doubles as a day care for loud and often unruly grandchildren.
+• pro The facility is not set up for ambulatory care and doubles as a day care for grandchildren who are loud and often unruly.

-• pro Ambulatory patients suffer long days with no activities and no supervision, and are allowed to wander the grounds without guidance, leading to injury and loss of personal items due to lack of monitoring outside.
+• pro Ambulatory patients suffer through long days with no activities and no supervision, and are allowed to wander the grounds without guidance, risking injury and loss of personal items.

-• pro The facility uses sleep-inducing medications, both over-the-counter and prescribed, to keep ambulatory patients as quiet as possible so they require less direction and supervision.
+• pro The facility uses sleep-inducing meds, over-the-counter and prescribed, to keep ambulatory patients as quiet as possible so they require less direction and supervision.

-• pro For loved ones who are ambulatory and need memory care along with daily help with tasks like feeding and dressing, this is not the place.
+• pro This is not the place for a loved one who is ambulatory and needs memory care along with help with daily needs such as feeding and dressing.

 Review